wp-plugins/dukapress/readme.txt

 == Upgrade Notice ==

+= 2.2 =
+This is an important update containing a major security fix as well as numerous bug fixes.

 = 2.1 =
 This is primarily a bug fix release meant to make DukaPress run better and without any issues.
 The ability to turn off PDF invoices, in particular, will solve the issues of the "make payment" button not working for many people.